xiangjunn/tp/docs/UserGuide.md

 ### Help Window: `help`

-Shows a message explaining how to access the help page.
+Shows a link which refers you to SoConnect User Guide.

 **Format:** `help`